 If you accidentally bring your Swiss Army knife or pocketknife onboard, it will be confiscated by port security upon being found and returned to you at the end of the trip.
-If you have shore excursions that require you to have a blade, typically, a knife will be provided to you.
+If you have shore excursions requiring a blade, typically, a knife will be provided to you.

 Instead of bringing your knife, pack a small pair of scissors, tweezers, and some toenail clippers.

-When deciding what to pack in your survival kit, you need to think about the types of disasters that can happen at sea: disabled ships, weather delays, equipment failure, and illness, to name a few.
-What you need in a cruise emergency isn’t going to be the same as what you need while camping in the desert.
+When deciding what to pack in your survival kit, you need to consider the types of disasters that can happen at sea: disabled ships, weather delays, equipment failure, and illness, to name a few.
+What you need in a cruise emergency isn’t the same as what you need while camping in the desert.

-There are some things that you should be sure to have in your cruise ship survival kit without posing a danger to anyone else on board or challenge the safety of the ship.
+There are some things you should be sure to have in your cruise ship survival kit without posing a danger to anyone else on board or challenging the ship’s safety.
 Here’s a list of things you should include:

 - Non-perishable snacks: Extra food is a must-have in any emergency.
 Pack non-perishable, calorie-dense snacks such as nuts and energy bars.

 - Reusable water bottle: Bottled water is typically free on most cruise ships, but having extra water never hurts.
-Having a full, reusable water bottle can ensure that you have access to some water if the water system is disabled.
+A full, reusable water bottle can ensure you have access to some water if the water system is disabled.

 - Sunscreen: It’s easy to get burnt out at sea, and you’ll more than likely use more sunscreen than you think.
-Pack an extra bottle in your emergency kit in case your time on the ship gets extended.
+Pack an extra bottle in your emergency kit if your time on the ship gets extended.

-- Hand Sanitizer/disinfecting wipes: We are all well aware of how important sanitation is in close quarters.
-Keeping your hands and surfaces clean can help you avoid picking up viruses and nasty germs.
+- Hand Sanitizer/disinfecting wipes: We are all well aware of how vital sanitation is in close quarters.
+Keeping your hands and surfaces clean can help avoid picking up viruses and nasty germs.

 - Backup power: In an emergency, communications and the power supply may be limited.
-Having a backup power supply can extend the battery life of your cellphone so that you don’t go without.
+A backup power supply can extend the battery life of your cellphone so that you don’t go without it.

-- Basic over-the-counter medication and first-aid supplies: While you can find these in the medical center, it’s good to keep a supply of your own for minor emergency situations.
+- Basic over-the-counter medication and first-aid supplies: While you can find these in the medical center, it’s good to keep a supply of your own for minor emergencies.

 - Flashlight: Losing power on a cruise ship can be disorienting.
 Make sure to pack a flashlight or glow sticks, so you aren’t trying to wobble around in the dark.

-- Whistle: An emergency whistle can help you attract rescues to your location if you’re in need of help.
+- Whistle: An emergency whistle can help attract rescues to your location if you need help.
 It’s also a great way to get people’s attention in chaotic situations.